emmt/EasyRanges.jl/README.md

 ```

 now `i` and `j` are multidimensional Cartesian indices and Julia already helps
-a lot by making the above code applicable whatever the number of dimensions.
+a lot by making such a code applicable whatever the number of dimensions.
+Note
-Note that the syntax `j_first:j_last` is supported for Cartesian indices since
+that the syntax `j_first:j_last` is supported for Cartesian indices since Julia
-Julia 1.1.
-There is more such syntactic sugar and using the broadcasting
+1.1.
+There is more such syntactic sugar and using the broadcasting operator
-operator `.+` and the operator `∩` (a shortcut for the function `intersect`),
+`.+` and the operator `∩` (a shortcut for the function `intersect`), the code
-the code can be rewritten as:
+can be rewritten as:

 ```julia
 for i ∈ CartesianIndices(C)